Huge power outage in Venezuela raises tensions amid crisis | CBC News

 Huge power outage in Venezuela raises tensions amid crisis

+Leading opposition figure Juan Guaido takes aim at Maduro government for widespread grid failure

-Much of Venezuela remained engulfed by darkness into early Friday amid one of the largest power outages in years, raising tensions in a country already on edge from ongoing political turmoil.
+Hospitals struggled to get backup generators running, businesses shuttered and families anxiously tried to contact loved ones amid Venezuela's worst-ever power outage Friday, raising tensions in a country already on edge from ongoing political turmoil.

+Much of the nation of 31 million people was still without electricity as the blackout stretched into a second day and patience began to wear thin.

+"This has never happened before," a frustrated Orlando Roa, 54, said, decrying President Nicolas Maduro's administration for failing to maintain the electrical system and letting qualified engineers leave the country.
+"This is the fault of the government."

+Maduro ordered schools and all government entities closed, and told businesses not to open in order to facilitate work crews trying to restore power.

+The Canadian Embassy in the capital, Caracas — closed on multiple occasions during the country's recent weeks of political crisis — was again closed on Friday.

 The blackout hit 22 of 23 states by some accounts.
-It struck the capital Caracas, which until now has been spared the worst of a collapse in the nation's grid, at the peak of rush hour.
+It struck Caracas, which until now has been spared the worst of a collapse in the nation's grid, at the peak of rush hour late Thursday.

 Thousands of commuters flooded into the streets because subway service was stopped.
 A snarl of cars jammed the streets amid confusion generated by blackened stoplights.
 Others had to walk long distances to get home.